 How To Feed Wildlife During The Winter?

-Special feeders can be purchased for feeding opossums, squirrels, and other small animals into your yard.
+Unique feeders can be purchased for feeding opossums, squirrels, and other small animals in your yard.
 These should also keep rodents such as rats away as they will not get to the food.

 Once the winter is over, if you wish to remove the feeders, you can limit the number of animals in your yard in other seasons.

-Water can also be scarce for animals in winter, with many normal water sources icing over.
-Putting a bowl of warm water out will really help any small animals in winter.
+Water can also be scarce for animals in winter, with many regular water sources icing over.
+Putting a bowl of warm water out will help small animals in winter.

 Provide Them With Shelter

-Remember, some small mammals such as raccoons and opossums are very active during the night, sleeping during the day.
-For this reason, try to make sure there is food out there at night, as this is the time they will be out there looking for fresh water and food.
+Some small mammals, such as raccoons and opossums, are very active during the night, sleeping during the day.
+For this reason, try to ensure there is food at night, as they will be looking for fresh water and food.